ManavMehta-Official/TicTacToe-AI/README.md

 ## Source Code

 I have made the source code available to all. `runner.py` contains the code for the pygame UI and `tictactoe.py` contains the code for the AI algorithm.
+The code is free to use for everyone.

-### Credits
+## Credits

 AI algorithm was implemented by `ManavMehta-Official` and the pygame UI was made by cs50ai.
 This project was given by cs50ai.

-### For additional details be sure to check our website!
+### For more details on this project [Click Here](https://manavmehta-official.github.io/TicTacToe-AI/)